 Application for the Blended Intensive Teacher Training (BIT)

-It equips teachers with practical strategies to cater to the strengths and needs of their increasingly diverse classrooms.
-Teachers learn to effectively support
+- Reflect on and apply strategies to cater to the strengths and needs of their increasingly diverse classrooms.

 Through engaging, hands-on activities and reflective exploration, participants will develop a deeper understanding of core strategies of inclusive education, practise applying these strategies in context, and refine their teaching techniques to empower all learners in mastering the competences defined in the SciLMi Framework of MetaScientific Literacies.

-- You will be informed in July / August 2025 whether you have been selected and offered a place, or added to the waiting list.
+- Notification of Acceptance: You will be informed in September / October 2025 whether you have been selected and offered a place, or added to the waiting list.
 If so, you may still receive an offer later through second-round selection if another participant declines their place.

-- If your application is successful, you will receive additional information and be required to arrange your travel and submit proof of your booking (train or flight) within five days of being notified, in order to secure your place.
+- Preparation: If your application is successful, you will receive additional information and be required to arrange your travel and submit proof of your booking (train or flight), in order to secure your place.

-- There are no course fees for participation.
+- Course Fees: There are no course fees for participation.

-- To support travel and accommodation, participants can choose one of the following funding options:
+- Funding: To support travel and accommodation, participants can choose one of the following funding options:

 - Erasmus+ SciLMi Teacher Academy funding